JuliaAI/MLJ.jl/docs/src/index.md

 pipe = @pipeline ContinuousEncoder iterated_booster
 ```

-#### Composition 3: Wrapping the mode to make it "self-tuning"
+#### Composition 3: Wrapping the model to make it "self-tuning"

-Define a hyper-parameter range for optimization of a nested hyper-parameter:
+Define a hyper-parameter range for optimization of a (nested) hyper-parameter:

 ```julia
 max_depth_range = range(pipe,